reclaimprotocol/reclaim-sdk/docs/using-the-reclaim-sdk/quickstart.md

 ## Handle proof submission

-When your user submits proof on the app, a POST request is made to the callback URL `baseCallbackUrl` with `callbackId` as one of the that you had passed during requesting the proofs.

 To accept the proof submitted by the user through the callback endpoint, you need to implement a route in your application that corresponds to the `baseCallbackUrl` you provided when requesting the proofs.
 Here's an example of how you can set up the callback endpoint:

 ```